stijndm/drupal.sugar/README.markdown

 ## About ##

 The Drupal.sugar is a plugin for the Mac text editor Espresso (macrabbit.com).
 It provides code sense and snippets for the Drupal API making a Drupal dev's life that much easier.
+(*Beware:* Currently only Drupal 6 is supported.)

 This sugar is under (semi-)active development.
 Currently supported are:
 - recognition of drupal files as php (module, install, profile)